restify/node-restify/docs/index.md

 });
 ```

-If a content-type can't be negotiated, then restify will default to using the
+If a content-type can't be determined, then restify will respond with an error.

+If a content-type can be negotiated, but that content-type doesn't have a
+corresponding formatter, restify will not format the response with any
+formatter.

-`application/octet-stream` formatter.
-For example, attempting to send a
-content-type that does not have a defined formatter:
+For example, attempting to send a content-type that does not have a defined
+formatter:

 ```js
 server.get('/foo', function(req, res, next) {